Engin-Boot/pong-stage-Logan111/Stage0/give-me-a-name.md

   When the player press "choose player" option on menu bar

   Then it allows player to choose with either single or multi player

+### Scenario: how to shop for skin of court or ball

+  Given the player launched game and waiting in the lobby for colored skins

+  When the player press "Shop" option on menu bar

+  Then it allows player to choose with different skin of court or ball